Battle of Lansdowne: Aftermath

 The day after the battle, a Royalist ammunition cart exploded.
 Hopton was injured and temporarily blinded.
 The loss of the powder and the absence of most of their horse meant that the Royalists could not fight another action.
 Meanwhile, Waller had retired to Bath, where he was reinforced and was ready to attack again.
 Hopton's army retreated in low spirits to Devizes.
-Hopton's army was in such a poor situation before their retreat that Hopton's military opponent but old friend Waller offered him hospitality in Bath, though he refused it.
+Hopton's army was in such a poor situation before their retreat that Hopton's military opponent but old friend Waller offered him hospitality in Bath, though the former refused it.